This tool window becomes available when you start debugging.

-Instead of running the program up to the target statement, you may want to skip a part of code without actually executing it (e.g., to avoid a known bug) or to return to a statement that has been already executed.
-This can be done by forcibly setting the next statement at the current line — use the Jump to statement command Ctrl+Shift+Alt+F9 that is also available in the Run menu and in the Debug window.
+Instead of running the program up to the target statement, you may want to skip a part of code without actually executing it (for example, to avoid a known bug or to repeat some routine).
+You can do this with the Jump to statement command Ctrl+Shift+F10 that is also available in the Run menu and in the Debug window.

 Click this button to execute the program until the next line in the current method or file, skipping the methods referenced at the current execution point (if any).
 If the current line is the last one in the method, execution steps to the line executed right after this method.